HealthCheckbox

 Description

 Bladder cancer is a rare type of cancer.
 It begins in the bladder, a small hollow organ that holds your pee.
-Nowadays bladder cancer can be treated in a variety of ways.
+Nowadays, there are various types of bladder cancer treatment in the medical field.
 It includes surgery, which is the first-hand treatment for this condition.
 There is a probability of this ill-health recurring after therapy.
-Therefore patients should be cautious in following up with their healthcare providers.
+Therefore, patients should be cautious in following up with their healthcare providers.

 How Common is Bladder Cancer?